STMicroelectronics/lsm6dsv80x-rs/examples/fsm_glance_stm32f401re_embassy/README.md

 - PC0 is configured as an input pin with no pull resistor and set up as an external interrupt line (EXTI0).
 - A delay abstraction is created for timing operations.

-### Sensor Setup via UCF Configuration
+### Sensor Setup via JSON Configuration

 - The LSM6DSV80X sensor is initialized over I2C with the low I2C address.
 - The device ID is read and verified; if mismatched, an error message is sent over UART and the program halts.
 - The sensor is reset to default configuration and the program waits until reset completes.
-- The sensor is configured by applying a sequence of register writes and delays defined in the `lsm6dsv80x_glance_detection.ucf` array, which is generated from a UCF file.
+- The sensor is configured by applying a sequence of register writes and delays defined in the `lsm6dsv80x_glance_detection.ucf` array, which is generated from a JSON file.
 This programs the sensor's FSM to detect glance and deglance gestures.

 ### Main Loop